Learn everything you need to know about tracking inventory with cycle counting, including the methods, process, frequency, steps and benefits.

 - Available Counting Resources:

 This resource is dependent on the number of available employees and how much time they can dedicate to counting stock.
 For example, some companies suggest employees use the time before shift end to count SKUs in their assigned areas.
 This timing takes advantage of the natural lull in employee productivity with relatively easy work.
-These employees should not have a stake in the accuracy of the numbers.
+One important consideration: These employees should not have a stake in the accuracy of the numbers.

 - Counting Frequency: